Menu

 Whether you’re creating a new brand image or reinforcing an existing one, consistency creates a sense of cohesion and professionalism.
 Your website should have the same layout, typography and color scheme on every page.
 This way, users know where they are and where the information they need is located on each page.

-A designated style guide will also make the process of adding pages or elements to your website quick and easy because you have a set template of how those pages should look on the website.
+A designated style guide will also make the process of adding pages or elements to your website quick and easy because you have a template for how those pages should look on the website.

-It can be easy to go overboard adding images and videos to web pages; after all, images and videos see more engagement than text alone.
+It can be easy to go overboard adding images and videos to web pages since images and videos are more engaging than text alone.
 However, you should avoid overwhelming your pages with too many unnecessary images.
-Try to achieve a balance of text and appealing images that fulfill a purpose; don’t include an image just for the sake of doing so.
+Try to achieve a balance of text and appealing images that fulfill a purpose — don’t include an image just for the sake of doing so.

 Place images after text blocks to support the information.
 If you’re exploring video content marketing, place explainer videos, how-to videos and video testimonials where they can shed light on specific information.